-Climate-related root causes Impacts Increase in temperature Decrease in water supply; and evaporation rate Changes in glacial fed river flows; Decrease in soil moisture; Increase in land degradation; Decrease in agricultural productivity; Increase in salination; Decrease in livestock productivity and pasture yield; Decrease in biodiversity ; Changing precipitation Increase in drought frequency; patterns Increase in flood frequency; Decrease in agricultural productivity.
-Extreme events Increase in heat waves resulting in: a) Heat waves - Decrease in water supply and quality; b) Prolonged droughts Decrease in crop and livestock productivity; Decrease in desert pasture productivity; Increase in number of prolonged droughts resulting in: Decrease in water supply and quality; Decrease in crop and livestock productivity; Decrease in vegetation cover resulting in an increase in land degradation and desertification.
+Climate-related root causes Impacts Increase in temperature and evaporation rate Decrease in water supply; Changes in glacial fed river flows; Decrease in soil moisture; Increase in land degradation; Decrease in agricultural productivity; Increase in salination; Decrease in livestock productivity and pasture yield; Decrease in biodiversity 41 ; Changing precipitation patterns Increase in drought frequency; Increase in flood frequency; Decrease in agricultural productivity.
+Extreme events a) Heat waves b) Prolonged droughts Increase in heat waves resulting in: Decrease in water supply and quality; Decrease in crop and livestock productivity42; Decrease in desert pasture productivity; Increase in number of prolonged droughts resulting in: Decrease in water supply and quality; Decrease in crop and livestock productivity; Decrease in water supply and quality; Decrease in crop and livestock productivity; Decrease in crop and livestock productivity; Decrease in vegetation cover resulting in an increase in land degradation and desertification.